UKCloud/documentation/articles/openshift/oshift-ref-pricing.md

 ## Service scope

-For information about what is and isn't included in the UKCloud for Managed OpenShift service, as well as UKCloud and customer responsibilities, see the [*UKCloud for Managed OpenShift Service Scope*](oshift-sco.md).
+For information about what is and isn't included in the UKCloud for Red Hat OpenShift service, as well as UKCloud and customer responsibilities, see the [*UKCloud for Red Hat OpenShift Service Scope*](oshift-sco.md).

 ## Feedback